yashikaaaaaaa/HireGuard-AI-Recruitment-Fraud-Detection/README.md

 pip install -r requirements.txt
 ```

+The trained model and TF-IDF vectorizer are already included, so the dataset is **not required simply to run the web application**.

 ---

 # 🚀 Running HireGuard AI

-HireGuard consists of a backend and frontend, so run them in two terminals.
+HireGuard uses separate backend and frontend servers.

-## Terminal 1 — Start FastAPI
+## Terminal 1 — Start the Backend

 From the project root: